 Taxi, Commuter Bus, Subway, and Airport Limousine Fares

-You can deduct the fares for these and other types of transportation that take you between
+Whether you hire a columbus limousine service to get you from A to B or just use the commuter bus, you can deduct the fares for these and other types of transportation that take you between

 - the airport or station and your hotel, and

 - the hotel and the work location of your customers or clients, your business meeting place, or your temporary work location.